 Revd Canon Ian Wildey

-I am the head teacher at Diamond Wood Community Academy and was really pleased to be asked to join the Governing Body at Ravensthorpe Junior School.
+I was the head teacher at Diamond Wood Community Academy until 2019 and was really pleased to be asked to join the Governing Body at Ravensthorpe Junior School.
 I have worked in Ravensthorpe for over 30 years and feel I know and can support the community really well.

 Diamond Wood Community Academy and Ravensthorpe Junior School work closely together in the best interests of the children and families of Ravensthorpe.
 I am currently on the Standards and Effectiveness Committee.